mwebaze-nicho/mwebaze-nicho/README.md

 ### 📫 Let's Connect

-If you'd like to collaborate, discuss potential projects, or have any questions, feel free to reach out to me.
+Please contact me if you'd like to collaborate, discuss potential projects, or have any questions.
 I'm always eager to connect with fellow developers and explore new opportunities.

 🌐 Portfolio: https://mwebaze-nicho.netlify.app shifted to https://mwebaze.vercel.app